The staff of the Center for LGBT Education, Outreach and

 Tips for a Happy Holiday for LGBTQ People and Their Friends!

 Need some simple things to relieve holiday stress?
 Need a distraction?
 Bored?
-When Facebook and Twitter loose their charm on about day 3 of break, try these fun sites:
+When social media loses its allure around day 3 of break, try these fun sites:

 Need someone to talk to?
 Need some help?
 Need some support?